canonical/launchpad-manual/docs/user/explanation/packaging/ppa-vs-ubuntu-archive.rst

 live in name-based pool locations, and any number of per-series indexes (``dists``) can reference the same files.
-As a result, a single uploaded source revision can be *published* into multiple Ubuntu series through a copy operation, rather than re-uploaded once per series.
+As a result, a single uploaded source revision can be *published* into multiple Ubuntu series through a copy operation, rather than being uploaded once per series.
 See :ref:`building-a-source-package` for the per-series version-naming pattern and :ref:`copying-packages` for the copy operation itself.